inscapist/dotfiles/README.md

 ### Zsh
 I use [Zinit](https://github.com/zdharma/zinit) as ZSH's plugin manager.
 My `.zshrc` is [here](.config/zsh/.zshrc).
-`$ZDOTDIR` is set in `$HOME/.zshenv`, so that zsh configs are self-contained Sensitive environment variables should not be version controlled, they are placed in `secrets.zsh`
+`$ZDOTDIR` is set in `$HOME/.zshenv`, so that zsh configs are self-contained.

+Sensitive environment variables should not be version controlled, they are placed in `secrets.zsh`.

 ### Install latest emacs
 ```sh